junejachinmay/hello-heart/README.md

 ## LocalStack

 You can access LocalStack using the AWS CLI.
-Make sure you have awscli installed, if not you can install using pip install awscli.
+Make sure you have awscli installed, if not, you can install using pip install awscli.

 Make sure docker services are running